-Increase awareness and promotion of behavior changes around selection and use of consumer products to reduce VOCs, which contribute to indoor air pollution and ozone formation.
-Common consumer products that are formulated with VOCs, include paint, cleaning products, and personal care products.
-Lead City Entity: Environmental Services Sphere of Influence: Indirect External partner: Local businesses
+Increase awareness and promotion of behavior changes around selection and use of consumer products to reduce VOCs, which contribute to indoor air pollution and outdoor ozone formation.
+Common consumer products that are formulated with VOCs include paint, cleaning products and personal care products.

+Sphere of Influence: Indirect External partner: Local businesses